pf1219/StroCate/README.md

 ![이미지_2025-06-14_104357482 (2)](https://github.com/user-attachments/assets/5cfe22f3-b4e5-465d-91c4-99acb6891ae7)
 * Look Down straightly and align your crosshair to edge of the block
 * Select whether your crosshair is facing X or Z direction
-* Count and write how many (minecraft) pixels the crosshair is from the vortex.
+* Count and write how many (minecraft) pixels the crosshair is from the vertex.
 Around 2.1 in this example
   - This value should be within 0 and 8
 * Press "ADD" button and probabilities will be updated